 Elizabeth Blessing is in her first semester at Tulane University’s School of Social Work, and her goal is to become a licensed social worker to start her own child placement agency.
 She says a massive number of children are in the Texas Department of Family and Children Protective Services Foster Care and very few foster families are in her hometown.
 These children are getting sent to Dallas, Houston, and out of state to find foster families.
 She hopes to use her agency to bring attention to the problems, train potential foster families, and use profiles for the best possible placement.

-Once admitted to TSSW’s MSW program, contact Parker Robinson or Jessica St. Pierre with any questions and to schedule an interview to apply for the Mental Health, Addiction and the Family Certificate.
+Once admitted to TSSW’s MSW program, contact Parker Robinson or Jessica St. Pierre with any questions and to schedule an interview to apply for the Mental Health, Addiction and the Family Focus Area.

 Parker Robinson, MHA, LCSW-BACS